William George Carr

 William George Carr (1901 – March 1, 1996) was an educator and author who is most known for being the Executive Secretary (chief administrator) of the National Education Association from 1952 to 1967.
 He was the teaching consultant for the U.S. delegation to the charter meetings for the United Nations and UNESCO in 1945 and 1946.
 He also served as General Secretary and President of the World Confederation of Organizations of the Teaching Profession from 1946 to 1972.

 Early life

 Carr was born in Northampton, England, to Mr. and Mrs. Alfred Sutton Carr.
 While he was a child, the family immigrated to Canada in 1906.
-They lived in Red Deer, Alberta where he remembered how cold the winters could get.
+They lived in Red Deer, Alberta.
 The family moved again, this time to Los Angeles, California when his father (a cabinet maker) became a consultant to the movie industry on authentic period furniture.

 Education and early career

 He graduated with his bachelor's degree from the University of California at Los Angeles.
 While at UCLA he was president of Delta Sigma Chi local fraternity and oversaw it becoming a chapter of Sigma Pi fraternity.
 He was also a member of the varsity debating team and track team.
 After attaining his bachelor's degree he married Elizabeth Vaughan, of Los Angeles in September 1924.

 Upon graduation, Carr taught at the Roosevelt Junior High School in Glendale, California in 1924.
 At the same time he began working on his master's degree which he attained from Stanford University in 1926.
 He then became the Head of the Education Department at Pacific University for a year.
 In 1927, he took a position as Research Director for the California Teachers Association and began working on his Ph.D from Stanford.
 He earned his Ph.D. in 1929 where his dissertation was a biography of John Swett.